saloniverse/FSJS-Bootcamp-2.0/readme.md

 # FSJS-Bootcamp-2.0
-This is a readme file including all the links of the projects.
+This is a readme file including all the links of the HTML and CSS projects provided as a part of FullStack JavaScript Bootcamp 2.0

  * ## 01_Project- SEO Master Page